medicalid/medicalid.github.io/needs-your-help.md

   <div class="col-lg-9">
     <p>
         The free version of the app is made possible because people like you are supporting the development and the maintenance of the app.
-What do we mean by <em>supporting</em>? it ranges from kind words Laurent receives every day (thanks people 💖), great comments on Google Play,
+What do I mean by <em>supporting</em>? it ranges from kind words I receive every day (thanks people 💖), great comments on Google Play,
          <a href="https://www.transifex.com/medicalid/medicalid/" title="Help translating Medical ID" alt="Help translating Medical ID">help with translations</a>, people who upgrade to
          the <a href="https://play.google.com/store/apps/details?id=app.medicalid" title="Get Medical ID - Premium version">premium version of the app</a>, to some <a href="https://www.paypal.me/lpellegr" title="Make a donation to support Medical ID" alt="Make a donation to support Medical ID">donations</a>.
     </p>

     <p>
         Unfortunately, that is not enough to keep the app alive.
-For the benefit of all, we want to keep a free version of the application, so we investigated solutions.
-In contrary to advertisements, which we think are too intrusive and do not make sense for Medical ID, we start asking users of the free version only if they would mind sharing occasionally their anonymized location position for research and marketing purposes.
+For the benefit of all, I want to keep a free version of the application, so I investigated solutions.
+In contrary to advertisements, which I think are too intrusive and do not make sense for Medical ID, I started asking users of the free version only if they would mind sharing occasionally their anonymized location position for research and marketing purposes.
     </p>